xpress-embedo/ESP32/README.md

 * GPIO 12 (must be LOW during boot)
 * GPIO 15 (must be HIGH during boot)
 These are used to put the ESP32 into bootloader or flashing mode.
 On most development boards with built-in USB/Serial, you don’t need to worry about the state of these pins.
 The board puts the pins in the right state for flashing or boot mode.
-However, if you have peripherals connected to those pins, you may have trouble trying to upload new code, flashing the ESP32 with new firmware or resetting the board.
+However, if you have peripherals connected to those pins, you may have trouble trying to upload new code, flashing the ESP32 with new firmware, or resetting the board.
 If you have some peripherals connected to the strapping pins and you are getting trouble uploading code or flashing the ESP32, it may be because those peripherals are preventing the ESP32 to enter the right mode.
 After resetting, flashing, or booting, those pins work as expected.

 #### Pins HIGH at Boot
-Some GPIO's change its state to HIGH or output PWM signals at boot or reset.
+Some GPIO's change their state to HIGH or output PWM signals at boot or reset.
 This means that if you have outputs connected to these GPIOs you may get unexpected results when the ESP32 resets or boots.
 * GPIO 1
 * GPIO 3
 * GPIO 5